StevenWeir038/Artisan-Yarns/README.md

 - stock availability.
 A store has a finite amount of product items by line.
 Why not check if there are enough items in stock when a user is making an order?
 Running low on an item?
 Maybe tell the user.
 Put subtle pressure on them to buy the item while they can.
 - currently the user is directed from the wishlist to manually add a product to their basket.
 Automate this.
 Link the wishlist into the basket contexct processor.
 - improve defensive programming.
 When deleting items from the basket or wishlist, it's better to ask the user if they are sure to avoid accidental deletion.
 - buttons.
 I went down the rabbit hole of responsive button sizes.
 Keep it simple.
 Button sizes can be reatively static without affective user experience.
 Also less cumbersome to maintain in terms of `css` and `bootstrap` classes therefore improving code maintainability.
+- Javascript driven filter positioned left in the products page to filter categories/products by weight/cost etc

 # **Testing Phase**
 Separate document [TESTING.md](TESTING.md).

+## Known Issues
+- grey colour extending beyond gold border on searchbar on md+ resolutions
+- variable product card heights
+- page not filling full screen height for pages with limited content
+- card images appear skewed in product detail
+- on small screens in product detail, add to basket icon lacks margin and touches quantity element
+- on contact form, model fields left as `required=False` to preserve `form-input` format.
+Otherwise bootstrap4 overriding with `is-vaild` and `is-invalid` classes therefore hiding gold borders.

 # **Deployment**
-The final Deployed site can be found [here](https://artisan-yarns.herokuapp.com/)) Separate document [DEPLOYMENT.md](DEPLOYMENT.md).
+The final Deployed site can be found [here](https://artisan-yarns.herokuapp.com/) Separate document [DEPLOYMENT.md](DEPLOYMENT.md).

 # **Social Media Marketing & Search Engine Optimization (SEO)**